LedererLab/aggregated_knockoffs/README.md

 # Aggregating Knockoffs for False Discovery Rate Control With an Application to Gut Microbiome Data

-This repository provides the data and an implementation of the algorithms described in the paper *Aggregating Knockoffs for False Discovery Rate Control With an Application to Gut Microbiome Data* by Fang Xie and Johannes Lederer.
+This repository provides the data and implementations of the methods described in the paper *Aggregating Knockoffs for False Discovery Rate Control With an Application to Gut Microbiome Data* by Fang Xie and Johannes Lederer.